 January – 1027 YD

 January began to wane, and the heat of summer continued unrelenting.
-While no fires had caught since those in Archoak forest three months previous, the threat crouched in the air, prowling each time the wind flew from the north.
+There had been no fires since those of Archoak forest three months previous, yet the threat crouched in the air, prowling each time the wind flew from the north.

-Régan sat on the southern balcony pulling apart a slice of bread as she watched the opening of day below.
-With Brennan’s departure some days before and the noble pair visiting Dara, she was perfectly bored.
-The heat forbade activity; her rank precluded touring; her disposition opposed ‘mingling’.
+Régan dismantled a slice of bread while watching the day begin below.
+With Brennan’s departure some days before and the Duke and Duchess in Dara, she was perfectly bored.
+The heat forbade activity; her rank precluded touring; her disposition opposed mingling.
 She had received a letter from the Baron of Bescon near the northern border, begging she dissuade her father of further trade with Miggest.
-He was certain the Archoak fires bore an ill omen, and that care must be taken to prepare for the years ahead—a sentiment she shared.
+The Baron was certain the Archoak fires bore an ill omen, and that care must be taken to prepare for the years ahead—a sentiment she shared.
 Perhaps she should return to the capital, and make yet another attempt at diplomacy and filial piety.

-__A messenger had arrived and words were spreading outwards.
-Régan returned to the Great Hall.
+__There was a change in movement on the ground: a messenger had arrived and words were spreading outwards.
+Curious, Régan returned to the Great Hall.

-Through the northern windows, the steward of Lirna Palace pointed—so very superfluously—at the shafts of smoke slicing the horizon.
+Through the northern windows, the steward of Lirna Palace pointed—superfluously—at the waves of smoke on the horizon.

 __‘The fields have caught, Your Highness.’